iphigenie/FixGrouped/README.md

 No License figured out yet.
 Use to get an idea and do better :)

-A messy, out of its depth set of plugins fixing Magento2 for Grouped Products
+A messy, out of its depth set of plugins fixing Magento2 for Grouped Products, Alpine_FixGrouped

 I am out of my depth, all I have done is look around the M2 code, trace things around and try to understand how things are done.